Wallace N. Emmer

 Wallace Nathan Emmer (November 18, 1917 – February 15, 1945) was a United States Army Air Force fighter ace who was credited with shooting down 14 aircraft during World War II.
-He was also the one of the first pilots to fly a combat mission in the P-51 Mustang.
+He was also one of the first pilots to fly a combat mission in the P-51 Mustang.

 Early life

 Emmer was born on November 18, 1917, to Vivien and Blanche Nathan Emmer, in Omaha.
 His family was Jewish.
 He grew up with a younger brother, Raymond, in St Louis, Missouri.

 Military career

 Emmer enlisted in the U.S. Army Reserve in 1941.
 He joined the Aviation Cadet Program of the U.S. Army Air Forces in January 1942, and was commissioned a Second Lieutenant and awarded his pilot wings at Luke Field, Arizona, on September 29, 1942.
 He became a Pilot Officer at Luke Field, on September 29, 1942.
 Emmer served with the 20th Fighter Group at Paine Field, Washington, from September 1942 to January 1943.
 He was then assigned as a P-39 Airacobra pilot with the 353rd Fighter Squadron of the 354th Fighter Group in the U.S. from January to November 1943.